Hydraulic Fracturing and Microseismicity for Applications of CO2 Storage

 TöbbHosszú leírás:

-It explores the use of carbon dioxide (CO2) in HF as a method for geologic sequestration and demonstrates that CO2 can induce three-dimensional, sinuous cracks with numerous secondary branches, creating ideal pathways for heat and oil and gas recovery.
-The author delves into a detailed explanation of the fracturing mechanisms based on rock and fluid properties, particularly the use of supercritical CO2 as a fracturing fluid.
+It explores the use of carbon dioxide (CO2) in HF as a method for geologic sequestration and demonstrates that CO2 can induce three-dimensional, sinuous cracks with numerous secondary branches, creating ideal pathways for heat, oil, and gas recovery.
+The author provides a detailed explanation of the fracturing mechanisms based on rock and fluid properties, particularly the use of supercritical (SC) CO2 as a fracturing fluid.
 Readers will benefit from a deeper understanding of HF processes and their applications for resource extraction and environmental management.

 TöbbTartalomjegyzék: